 What is the Care Home Excellence Programme?

-The aim of the Care Home Excellence Programme to improve the health, care and experience of those living in care homes.
+The programme aims to improve the health, care and experience of those living in care homes.
+It focuses on:

-- Working together across organisations to make systems and processes work better for everyone
+- working together across organizations to make systems and processes work better for everyone

 Who is involved?